fadams/docker-playpen/nvidia-glxgears/README.md

 ENTRYPOINT ["glxgears"]
 ```

-using something like the following to run it:
+using something like the following to run it, as described in the introduction:

 ```
 docker run --rm \